On the radar

 This is the whole thesis behind Couverte.
 The traditional engagement is a consultant who arrives, delivers, and leaves — and the leaving is the flaw.
 The menu does not stop drifting because the engagement ended.
 The market does not pause between your fiscal quarters.

 So Couverte is built as consulting that does not leave.
-The depth of the binder, the rigour of the methodology behind it — and then it stays, running every week, catching the drift while it is small and checking its own recommendations against what the floor actually did.
-The pricing reflects that shape: the Verdict is the deep one-time read, and the continuous side is what keeps it from going stale the day after it lands.
+The depth of the binder, the rigour of the methodology behind it — and then it stays, running every week, catching the drift while it is small.
+The pricing reflects that shape: the Verdict is the deep one-time read, and the continuous side keeps it from going stale the day after it lands.

 The annual review was never the wrong analysis.
-It was the right analysis with an end date — and an operation that keeps moving does not have an end date.
+It was the right analysis with an end date — and an operation that keeps moving does not have one.
 Neither should the work that keeps up with it.

 Start with the Verdict